 While everyone is different, there are common risk factors for every illness that when addressed and mitigated, significantly lower the chance of occurrence or minimize the effects of manifestation when it does occur.
 It is at this point the Predictive Healthcare takes on a new form called Prescriptive Healthcare, which using prescriptive analytics derives the optimal treatment methods.

-The Goal: Prescriptive Healthcare.
+The Goal: Prescriptive Healthcare

-Prescriptive Healthcare can be thought of as an approach like Predictive Healthcare but goes one step ahead where Predictive Analysis is replaced with Prescriptive Analysis.
+Prescriptive Healthcare can be thought of as an approach like Predictive Healthcare but goes one step ahead of where Predictive Analysis is replaced with Prescriptive Analysis.
 This is where Personalized Medicine meets with Personalized Healthcare as Prescriptive analytics.
 It can tell a user what course of action would produce the highest likelihood of maximum benefit when a predicted event does occur, which ties flawlessly into Personalized Medicine’s approach.

 This proactive approach allows you to more efficiently address your client’s needs reducing the costs of time and energy.
 Since AI has access to Big Data and Deep Learning capabilities it can identify patterns and trends too complex for humans or other automated techniques.
 Since the AI is aware of the current standings of each patient a change in one area allows for the AI to react and prescribe advisable treatment options based on these markers we may miss.